itmaybehimm/Iris_System/README.md

 #### Implementation Details

 - Implementation details, including architecture, methodologies, and results, can be found in the `report` folder.
 - [Segmentation Repository](https://github.com/itmaybehimm/segmentation): For related segmentation functionalities, refer to this repository.
+The segmentation and normalization functions are included in backend/core/utils.py
+- Model is difined for web in backend/backend/utils.py

 #### Contributors